t-vanbeek/Standalone-FiveM-scubascript/README.md

 # Standalone FiveM scubascript
- Standalone Clientscript that lets you swim underwater for a configurable amount of minutes, without dying of lack of air.
+ Standalone Clientscript that lets you swim underwater for 20 minutes, without dying of lack of air.